Category:

 (Photo by Roy Rochlin/Getty Images)

 His next book in 2013 was a historical novel based on the Culper Ring spies during the American Revolution called, "George Washington's Secret Six: The Spy Ring That Saved the American Revolution."
-He wrote a 2015 book that was focused on the life of Thomas Jefferson and a 2017 booked that was focused on Andrew Jackson.
+He wrote a 2015 book that focused on the life of Thomas Jefferson and a 2017 book that focused on Andrew Jackson.
 In 2019, he continued exploring the lives of historical figures by writing a book on Sam Houston and the Alamo.
-In 2021, he released, "The President and the Freedom Fighter: Abraham Lincoln, Frederick Douglass, and Their Battle to Save America's Soul."
+In 2021, he released "The President and the Freedom Fighter: Abraham Lincoln, Frederick Douglass, and Their Battle to Save America's Soul."

 Personal Life